To content

-In addition to masking, sanding also takes quite some time.
-However, this preparation is essential for a good end result.
+Besides masking, sanding also takes quite some time.
+Still, this preparation is essential for a good final result.

-How long and how much you have to sand depends on the condition of the old paint layer.
-If the paint layer is still completely intact, you only have to sand the existing paint layer a bit.
+How long and how much you need to sand depends on the condition of the old paint layer.
+If the paint layer is still completely intact, you only need to lightly sand the existing paint layer.
 You do this with fine sandpaper.
-If the paint layer is bad, you will first have to sand coarsely and then with some finer sandpaper.
-After that, the sanding work is not finished: after priming, you go over the base layer once more with very fine sandpaper.
-Only then does the real painting begin.
+If the paint layer is poor, you will first need to sand coarsely and then with some finer sandpaper.
+After that, the sanding work is not finished: after priming, you go over the primer layer once more with very fine sandpaper.
+Then the real painting begins.

 SANDPAPER AND SANDING SPONGES

-For the best sandpaper, LAB has sandpaper on a roll, sanding sponges and sandpaper for sanding machines.
+For the best sandpaper, you can find sandpaper rolls, sanding sponges, and sandpaper for sanding machines at LAB.
 There are different types of sandpaper:

 • Coarse is P40-P60-P80